Realistic Cave Paintings: An Ancient History Art Project

 - a concrete block

-- charcoal and ash from a recent fire in our backyard
+- charcoal, burned sticks, and ash from a recent fire

 - sticks for stirring

-And that’s it.
-A little gathering of supplies.
-A little mixing of paints and dyes.
-A little drawing.
-A little painting.
-And you have a FUN and very cool finished project.
+And that’s it!
+A little gathering of supplies, a little mixing of paints and dyes, a little research, a little drawing, a little painting, and you have a FUN and very cool finished project.

 I LOVE that the entire project was illustrated step-by-step with clear directions for my son to follow on his own.
 We’re working on more learning independence this year and the lesson was perfect for him!